Actor and Action Modular Network for Text-based Video Segmentation: Introduction

-In this paper, we propose a novel model named Actor and Action Modular Network (AAMN) to realize semantically symmetrical matching for the actor and action, and performs efficient segmentation in the video.
-Specifically, we first generate a set of high-quality actor-/action-related proposals in each video frame, by using the finetuned object detection framework \cite{ren2015faster}.
-Then we implement the language attention mechanism on textual queries to adaptively focus on actor-/action-related words.
-After that, we construct two modules in AAMN.
-One is the actor module that can associate actor-related proposals with the corresponding words to produce actor-related similarities.
-The other one is the action module which uses additional optical flow maps as auxiliary inputs to model the dynamical motion of actor.
-To further keep our model from being disturbed by ambiguous motion information or complicated background, the action module contains a contextual long short-term memory network (LSTM) to model the potential relationships among pairwise proposals.
-Besides, to weight the importance of appearance features which contain contextual information and motion features for the action-related matching, we introduce a gated way to fuse them in the action module.
-Note that two modules can measure cross-model similarity and predict desired proposals.
-The similarities and proposals are then fed into a small fully convolutional network (FCN) \cite{long2015fully} to finally predict segmentation masks.
-All our modular network and segmentation network can constitute a unified framework and be learnt in an end-to-end manner.
-To demonstrate the effectiveness of the proposed AAMN, we perform experiments on two publicly available datasets, and results show that our method outperforms the state-of-the-art methods.
-Our main contributions can be summarized as follows: \begin{itemize} \item We study on a rarely investigated but practically important problem, \emph{i.e.}, AASTQ, and accordingly propose a novel Actor and Action Modular Network (AAMN) to deal with the intrinsic \emph{asymmetrical matching} problem. \item We especially focus on the action-related matching between the video and textual query, by using the action module jointly modeling the dynamical motion and visual context. \item We quantitatively and qualitatively validate the effectiveness of our model and achieve the currently state-of-the-art results on the datasets of A2D Sentences and J-HMDB Sentences. \end{itemize}
+In this paper, we propose a novel model which named Actor and Action Modular Network (AAMN) for text-based video segmentation.
+Specifically, to effectively utilize the limited annotations and establish the association of objects in consecutive frames, we first generate a set of actor-/action-related tubes by introducing a temporal proposal aggregation mechanism.
+This allows us to obtain appearance and motion representations for each tube of the clip.
+In order to realize semantically symmetrical matching, we implement the language attention mechanism on the textual query to adaptively focus on actor-/action-related words, and then construct two modules in AAMN.
+One module is called actor module, which is designed to identify the actor based on actor's appearance information.
+It associates actor-related tubes with the corresponding words to produce actor matching scores.
+Another module is called action module, which is designed to identify the actor based on actions performed by the actor in the video.
+This module utilizes optical flow features to model the dynamic motion information of the actor.
+To further keep our model from being disturbed by ambiguous motion information or background, the action module contains a contextual long short-term memory network (LSTM) to model the potential relationships among pairwise tubes.
+The action module integrates motion features and contextual features as well as action-related words to predict the action-matching scores.
+Finally, the feature maps of the target tube are fed into a small fully convolutional network (FCN) \cite{long2015fully} to predict masks of the input clip.
+Our method can not only achieve single-frame video segmentation like previous methods in \cite{gavrilyuk2018actor,wang2019asymmetric,wang2020context}, but also full video segmentation like the method in \cite{mcintosh2018multi}.
+To demonstrate the effectiveness of the proposed AAMN, we conduct experiments on two benchmark datasets, and experimental results show that our method outperforms the state-of-the-art methods.